royalgarter/feathernote/README.md

 ## Why FeatherNote?

 -   ✍️ **Effortless Markdown:** A clean, beautiful Markdown editor with a live preview.
 Formatting your thoughts has never been more satisfying.
+-   ✂️ **Clip Note Content:** Easily clip and save snippets of content from your notes.
 -   ✈️ **Truly Offline-First:** No internet?
 No problem.
 Write, read, and edit your notes anytime, anywhere.
 -   ☁️ **Sync to Your Own Cloud:** Securely sync your notes across devices using your own S3 bucket.
 Your data, your rules.
 -   🔒 **Privacy is Paramount:** Your S3 credentials are encrypted in your browser and are never sent to any server but your own.
 We can't see your notes, and neither can anyone else.